The Scientific Explanations Behind 25 Quirky Body Reactions

 Your nail falls off after a serious injury

 If you stub your toe or jam your finger bad enough you could develop a subungual hematoma, which is when blood starts to collect under your injured nail to create a black or purple look underneath.
 If blood continues to build up under the nail, it may separate the nail from the nail bed and result in it falling off.
 A large accumulation of fungus or skin cells from the autoimmune condition psoriasis could also cause your nail to fall off.
+Check out these other signs of disease your feet can reveal.

 Your knees crack after sitting for a long period of time